FlipsideCrypto/flow-models/models/descriptions/token_in_destination.md

 {% docs token_in_destination %}

-The destination address of the token in for the swap index.
-If this is the initial withdraw/deposit event interaction, it is likely to be the pool address for the swap.
-If this is the final destination for the token, this is likely to be the trader's address.
+The address receiving the token being swapped in ("token in") during a DEX swap.
+Data type: STRING.
+For the initial deposit, this is typically the pool address; for the final swap, it is usually the trader's address.
+Used to trace token flow, swap completion, and participant roles.
+Example: pool address for intermediate hops, trader address for final destination.
+Important for swap path analysis and wallet attribution.
 {% enddocs %}